temenostech/temenos-platform-documentation/docfx_project/home/techguides/deploy-an-update-to-an-existing-environment.md

 # User Permissions Required
 To be able to perform the above operations the below permissions need to be enabled for your user:

-- UPDATE _ USER (to add the SSH Key if this hasn't been done after creating the user)
+- UPDATE_USER (it is required to add the SSH Key if this hasn't been done after creating the user)
-- CREATE _ ENVIRONMENT
+- CREATE_ENVIRONMENT
-- UPDATE _ ENVIRONMENT
+- UPDATE_ENVIRONMENT
-- DELETE _ ENVIRONMENT
+- DELETE_ENVIRONMENT
-- BOOST _ ENVIRONMENT
+- BOOST_ENVIRONMENT
-- REDEPLOY _ ENVIRONMENT
+- REDEPLOY_ENVIRONMENT
-- START _ ENVIRONMENT
+- START_ENVIRONMENT
-- STOP _ ENVIRONMENT
+- STOP_ENVIRONMENT
-- MANAGE _ ENVIRONMENTS
+- MANAGE_ENVIRONMENTS

 To have a better understanding of the user permissions, hover the cursor over the variables and a short description will pop up or click [here](http://documentation.temenos.cloud/home/techguides/user-permissions) to read more.